marcos-jacometti/AdviceAPI/README.md

 ## About project:

-Do you need a advice today?
+Do you need an advice today?
 If your awnser is yes, click on the link: https://advice-api-silk.vercel.app/

 ```